antoni909/README.md/CF201/class-01.md

 ## To Summarize the information I will create a quiz for each chapter and provide an outline of what information I deemed most important during the reading.

 ## HTML Chapter 1

+## Summary Type: Paraphrasing Chapters

+### HTML describes the structure of pages by using containers called Elements that store content.
+Elements and tags have attributes that provide additional information about the contents of said Element.
+HTML stands for Hypertext Markup Language and it allows you to annotate the document.
+Elements are composed of an opening tage + content + closing tag.
+Attributes are added inside the opening tag and provide extra information about an element.
+An attribute consists of a name and a value.
+The name addresses the type of extra informaiton you are supplying and the value refers to the information or setting for the attribute.

     - Quiz Questions
+        1. What does HTML stand for and what is a markup language?
         1. Elements are usualy made up of 2 ___ an opening ___ and a closing ____
         1. HTML ____ tells the browser something about the information that sits between its opening and closing ____
         1. Even though the terms element and tag are used interchangeably, how is an element more strictly defined?